Harlan Crow: Relationship with Clarence Thomas

-In addition to providing initial funding for his wife's founding of Liberty Central in 2009; in 2023, ProPublica reported that Crow had given lavish gifts to Associate Supreme Court Justice Clarence Thomas over a period of 20 years.
+In addition to providing initial funding for his wife Ginni Thomas's founding of Liberty Central in 2009; in 2023, ProPublica reported that Crow had given lavish gifts to Associate Supreme Court Justice Clarence Thomas over a period of 20 years.
 The gifts include a $19,000 Bible that belonged to Frederick Douglass.
 Crow gave Thomas a portrait of the justice and his wife, according to the painter, Sharif Tarabay.
 Tax filings show that Crow's foundation also gave $105,000 to the Yale Law School, Thomas's alma mater, for the "Justice Thomas Portrait Fund".
 Justice Thomas has accepted numerous week-long luxury trips, including island-hopping on Crow's superyacht, international and domestic private jet travel, and private resort stays.

 On April 13, 2023, ProPublica reported that Crow had quietly paid Thomas for property occupied by Thomas's mother, despite law requiring disclosure of property sales by public officials.
 Crow said he bought the property with the intent of later turning the home into a public museum dedicated to Thomas.
 The property included two vacant lots.
 Soon after the purchase, an architecture firm received permits to begin $36,000 of improvements, while Thomas's mother continues to live there.

 Allegations have risen that Crow has been "subsidizing the lifestyle of Thomas and his wife" as Thomas continued to support conservative causes on the Supreme Court.

 Under rules that went into effect on March 14, 2023, justices must disclose many forms of gifts they receive; but exceptions exist if a gift of food, lodging, or entertainment is deemed "personal in nature" and the hospitality has been directly offered by an individual who has a personal relationship to the government official in question.
 The new rules do however require disclosure of stays at commercial properties as well as private jet travel.

 Legal experts cited by ProPublica say that Thomas did not disclose the gifts, violating a financial disclosure law and ethical norms for judges.
 According to Crow, he has "never sought to influence Justice Thomas on any legal or political issue".
 Democratic lawmakers reacted to the revelations by demanding Thomas's resignation and calling for an investigation.

 In a May 2023 letter Crow's lawyer said that the Senate Judiciary Committee, chaired by Dick Durbin, did not have "the authority to investigate Mr. Crow's personal friendship with Justice Thomas."